Sifrei Kodesh

 Sifrei Kodesh (ספרי קודש), commonly referred to as sefarim (ספרים), or in its singular form, sefer, are books of Jewish religious literature and are viewed by religious Jews as sacred.
-These are generally works of Torah literature, i.e. Tanakh and all works that expound on it, including the Mishnah, Midrash, Talmud, and all works of halakha, Musar, Hasidism, Kabbalah, or machshavah ("Jewish Thought").
+These are generally works of Torah literature, i.e. Tanakh and all works that expound on it, including the Mishnah, Midrash (Halakha, Aggadah), Talmud, and all works of Musar, Hasidism, Kabbalah, or machshavah ("Jewish Thought").
 Historically, sifrei kodesh were generally written in Hebrew with some in Judeo-Aramaic or Arabic, although in recent years, thousands of titles in other languages, most notably English, were published.
 An alternative spelling for 'sefarim' is seforim.

 Terms

 The term Sifrei Kodesh is Hebrew for "Holy Books", and includes all books that are considered holy in Rabbinic Judaism.
 This includes all Torah literature as well as Jewish prayer books.

 Among Orthodox Jews the word ספר sefer (plural ספרים s'farim) is used for books of the Tanakh, the Oral Torah (Mishnah and Talmud) or any work of rabbinic literature.
 Works unrelated to Torah study are rarely called sefer by English-speaking Orthodox Jews.
 Among Hebrew-speaking Ashkenazi Jews, the differentiation between books related to Torah study and other books is made by referring to the former with traditional Ashkenazi pronunciation (SEY-fur) and to the latter with Modern Hebrew pronunciation (SEF-fer).

 The term "Torah" has two meanings.
 It can refer solely to the Five Books of Moses.
 Traditionally, it is written on a parchment scroll, known as a Sefer Torah, although it is also printed in book form, known as a Chumash (and in some cases a tikkun).
 The term "Torah" can also include the Nevi'im and Ketuvim) and rabbinic texts, and such books are therefore sometimes also referred to as "Torah literature" (ספרות תורנית).

 The Hebrew Bible or Tanakh, also known as Torah Shebikhtav ("Written " as opposed to "Oral" Torah) is a collective term for the three sections of the Bible, those being the Torah, the Nevi'im, and the Ketuvim.
 Separately, the Nevi'im and Ketuvim are also called Nakh.